ohanhi/elm-native-ui/README.md

 The newest version of Elm Native UI depends on

-- [modified Elm compiler](/elm-native-ui/elm-compiler/) &mdash; **Must be on your `PATH`** before the standard elm-make.
+- [modified Elm compiler](/elm-native-ui/elm-compiler/) &mdash; **Must be on your `PATH`** before the standard `elm-make`.
 There is a [pre-built `elm-make`](/elm-native-ui/elm-compiler/built/elm-make) for OS X 64-bit.
 For other platforms you will need to build the compiler from source yourself for now.

 - [modified core](/elm-native-ui/core/) &mdash; Must replace the `elm-lang/core` package in your project.

-The modified compiler will allow our `NativeUi` type to pass through `main`, just like `Html` from elm-html does.

-The modified core adds a function to enable rendering for the `NativeUi` type.
+The modified compiler will allow our `NativeUi` type to pass through `main`, and the modified core enables rendering for it.

 ### Actually getting it running

 Install React Native following [their guide](https://facebook.github.io/react-native/docs/getting-started.html#content).
 Check that you can create a new project:

 ```bash
 $ react-native init MyAppName
 ```

 and try running it on a real or virtual device.

-Once that works, clone this repository and the [modified core](/elm-native-ui/core/) in the same directory.
+Once that works, clone this repository and the [modified core](/elm-native-ui/core/) in the same directory where you ran `react-native init` in.
 You should have a directory structure similar to this:

 ```
 --|